Klang War: Tengku Kudin enters the war

-In March 1870, Raja Ismail with help from Tengku Kudin laid siege to Klang and drove out Raja Mahdi, who retreated to Kuala Selangor, which he captured from Raja Musa with help from Raja Hitam.
-Syed Mashhor, who served under Tengku Kudin, was sent to Kuala Selangor to help Raja Musa but switched sides after learning that his brother had been killed by a son of the Sultan.
-Raja Mahdi allied with the Chinese in Kanching who were enemies of Yap, then attacked Kuala Lumpur in 1870 with the Malay forces led by Syed Mashhor, and again in 1871, but both attacks were unsuccessful.
+In March 1870, Raja Ismail, assisted by Tengku Kudin, laid siege to Klang City and drove out Raja Mahdi, who retreated north to Kuala Selangor which he had captured from Raja Musa with help from Raja Hitam.
+Syed Mashhor, then serving under Tengku Kudin, was deployed to Kuala Selangor to assist Raja Musa but defected upon learning that his brother had been killed by a son of Sultan Abdul Samad.
+Raja Mahdi and his Chinese allies from Selayang who were enemies of Yap, unsuccessfully mounted an offensive on Kuala Lumpur in 1870, with support from Malay troops led by Syed Mashhor.
+Another offensive the following year also failed.

-Meanwhile, the conflict brought disruption to the economy and trade in the British Straits Settlements, as well as raising concerns over security, especially the occurrences of piracy.
-The British became increasingly involved in the affairs of Selangor.
-In July 1871, an attack by pirates on ships was traced to Raja Mahdi's stronghold in Kuala Selangor.
-The British attacked and captured Kuala Selangor as a result, driving out Mahdi's men out and handed the town to Tengku Kudin.
-Kudin however refused to yield control of revenue from the province to Raja Musa who had previously ruled Kuala Selangor, which prompted Raja Musa to join Mahdi's side.
-The Sultan of Selangor, who had bestowed the governorship of the Langat province upon Tengku Kudin to help him fund his war, also began to be concerned about the rising influence of Tengku Kudin.
+Meanwhile, the conflict disrupted the economy and trade with the British Straits Settlements, while also raising concerns over security, especially with the occurrence of piracy.
+The British soon increasingly involved themselves in the affairs of Selangor.
+In July 1871, a pirate attack on ships was traced to Raja Mahdi's stronghold in Kuala Selangor.
+The British soon captured Kuala Selangor in an expedition, driving out Mahdi's men out and giving the town to Tengku Kudin.
+Kudin however refused to surrender the province to Raja Musa who was the governor, which prompted Raja Musa to join Raja Mahdi's side.
+Sultan Abdul Samad, who had bestowed the governorship of the Langat province upon Tengku Kudin to help him fund his war, also began to be concerned about the rising influence of Tengku Kudin.

 End of war

-In 1872, Raja Mahdi gained the support of a number of Malay chiefs, some of them members of Selangor Royal family.
-Raja Asal and Sutan Puasa, the leaders of Mandailing diaspora in Selangor, also switched their support to Raja Mahdi's side.
-Raja Mahdi's forces attacked Kuala Lumpur, and Raja Asal laid siege to Bukit Nanas, where Tengku Kudin's forces of 500 soldiers and European mercenaries were stationed.
+In 1872, Raja Mahdi gained the support of several Malay chiefs, some of them members of the royal family of Selangor.
+Raja Asal and Sutan Puasa – the leaders of Mandailing diaspora in Selangor – also pledged their allegiance to Raja Mahdi.
+Raja Mahdi successfully captured Kuala Lumpur, with Raja Asal laying siege to Bukit Nanas, where Tengku Kudin's forces of 500 soldiers and European mercenaries were stationed.
 Some of Tengku Kudin's men attempted a breakthrough, but they were captured in Petaling and killed.
-Yap Ah Loy managed to escape to Klang, while Kuala Lumpur was razed to the ground and Kuala Selangor was recaptured by Raja Mahdi's forces.
+Yap Ah Loy managed to escape to Klang, but Kuala Lumpur was razed to the ground and Kuala Selangor was recaptured by Raja Mahdi's forces.

 Yap, however, was determined to regain Kuala Lumpur, and assembled a force of around 1,000 men.
-Tengku Kudin requested the Sultan of Pahang for assistance in 1872, and the Bendahara Wan Ahmad of Pahang sent him 1,000 men and other reserves in response.
+Tengku Kudin requested for assistance from the Sultan of neighbouring Pahang, with the Bendahara Wan Ahmad of Pahang providing him 1,000 men and other reservists.
 He also gained the support of the British colonial administrator Sir Andrew Clarke.
-In March 1873, Kudin's men, supported by Pahang fighters, defeated Syed Mashhor in Kuala Lumpur, and Mashhor fled to Perak.
-The fighting went on for a few more months, but on 8 November 1873 the Pahang forces captured Kuala Selangor and the war largely ended.
-In 1874 Raja Mahdi went into exile in Johore and then Singapore, where he died in 1882.
+In March 1873, Kudin's men, supported by Pahangese fighters, defeated Syed Mashhor in Kuala Lumpur, and Mashhor fled to Perak.
+The fighting continued for a few more months, but on 8 November 1873 the Pahangese forces captured Kuala Selangor and the war largely ended.
+In 1874 Raja Mahdi went into exile in Johor and then Singapore, where he died in 1882.